rev: tip draketo/politik/gnu-linux-desktop-share.org -rw-r--r-- 6.2 KiB View raw Log this file

 #+end_export

-#+begin_src gnuplot :var data=gnu-linux-per-kw :file gnu-linux-desktop-share.png :exports results
+#+begin_src gnuplot :exports none :var netmarketshare=gnu-linux-per-kw statcounter=gnu-linux-per-kw-statcounter :file gnu-linux-desktop-share.png :exports results

 reset